jsilvela/lostamong/content/post/reading-tolstoy.md

 <hr/>

-> ‘Then it is not true that he’s married!’
+> “Then it is not true that he’s married!”

-> ‘Yes, it is true.’
+> “Yes, it is true.”

-> ‘Has he been married long?’ she asked.
-‘On your honour? …’
+> “Has he been married long?” she asked.
+“On your honour? …”

 > Pierre gave his word of honour.

-> ‘Is he still here?’ she asked, quickly.
+> “Is he still here?” she asked, quickly.

-> ‘Yes, I have just seen him.’
+> “Yes, I have just seen him.”

 These avoid the confusion of P&V. How about the meatier passages that P&V do so well on and that Briggs defangs?